john-dobbs/john-dobbs.github.io/essays/javascript-var-vs-let.md

   - Learning
 ---

-In this post, I’m going to explain my stance against a new feature in JavaScript ECMAScript 6 (ES6), the <i>let</i> and <i>const</i> keywords, with regards to web development.  <i>let</i> and <i>const</i> allow for block scope variables/constants in JavaScript, but is such a feature necessary for a website?
+In this post, I’m going to explain my stance against using a new feature in JavaScript ECMAScript 6 (ES6), the <i>let</i> and <i>const</i> keywords, with regards to web development.  <i>let</i> and <i>const</i> allow for block scope variables/constants in JavaScript, but is such a feature necessary for a website?

 Before going further, let’s quickly go over the basics of scope.
 Before ES6, JavaScript only had two levels of scope, global scope and function scope:
 ```